hetmanskyi-cloud/AWS/terraform/modules/interface_endpoints/README.md

 - **Egress:** Allowed to AWS services and PrivateLink endpoints (required)
 - **Private DNS Enabled:** Allows standard AWS service URLs

+## Conditional Creation
+All resources in this module use the `count` parameter with the `enable_interface_endpoints` variable to conditionally create resources.
+When set to `false`, no resources are created, which is the default behavior.

 ## Best Practices
 - Deploy Interface Endpoints across all private subnets for high availability.
 - Consistently tag all resources for easier management.
+- Enable this module only when instances are in private subnets without internet access.

 ## Outputs
 Outputs provided: